Bylaws

 Subsection One: Resignation

-A member may resign their membership by serving the Membership Director with a notice of resignation.
-The Membership Director may establish an accountable and verifiable method of providing this notice as they see necessary.
-The Membership Director shall update the member’s resignation status to “Resigned - Pending” for a period of sixty (60) days.
-Following the expiration of this period, the member’s status shall be updated to “Resigned.”
+A member may resign their membership by either a provided membership management platform or by serving the Membership Department with a notice of resignation.
+The Membership Department may establish an accountable and verifiable method of providing this notice as they see necessary.
+A member's resignation will be immediate and irrevocable.

 Subsection Two: Administrative Removal

-A member who fails to renew dues after their grace period shall have their membership status updated to “Delinquent” and lose their rights as a member while delinquent.
-If a member remains delinquent for one (1) month, they shall have their membership status updated to “Administratively Removed.”
+A member who fails to renew dues shall have their membership status updated to "Delinquent" and lose their rights as a member while delinquent.
+If a member remains delinquent for one (1) month, they shall have their membership status updated to "Administratively Removed."

 SECTION ONE: RESPONSIBILITY